About this episode

 Why do companies rely on cold email?

 Businesses tend to use cold email because it provides a reliable method of outreach.
-Other reasons include that it:
+Other reasons include:

 - Provides excellent ROI